Top 10 Richard Wright Pink Floyd Songs

 'One of These Days'

-Wright's second original track on 'Saucerful' found his typically over-looked talents on full display, as a singer, songwriter and multi-instrumentalist.
-In fact, he's featured on organ, piano, xylophone and mellotron -- all in service of a whimsical, light-filled vocal that telegraphs the successes Wright would have on signature later tracks like 'Us and Them' and 'Time' (both of which follow on our list).
+Wright's second original track on A Saucerful of Secrets found his typically over-looked talents on full display, as a singer, songwriter and multi-instrumentalist.
+In fact, he's featured on organ, piano, xylophone and mellotron -- all in service of a whimsical, light-filled vocal that telegraphs the successes Wright would later have on signature tracks like "Us and Them" and "Time" (both of which follow on our list).

 'Us and Them'